bright-fakl/metagrouper-obsidian/docs/user-guide.md

 ### Accessing View Configuration

 1. Open Obsidian Settings (`Ctrl/Cmd + ,`)
-2. Navigate to "Tag Tree View" in the plugin settings
+2. Navigate to "MetaGrouper" in the plugin settings
 3. You'll see a list of saved views and controls to add/edit/delete

 ### View Configuration Basics